selfint/fn-usage/README.md

 members = []
 ```

-## 1. JSON-RPC types
+## 1. JSON-RPC

-While there are other implementations of JSON-RPC types already, they are a bit too complicated for this project.
+While there are other implementations of JSON-RPC types already, they
+are a bit too complicated for this project.
+Our implementation will
+be very simple.

 Setup the crate inside our workspace: